By the Lewes-Rehoboth Rotary ClubPhoto by Angie Moon

 The Junction & Breakwater Trail officially opened Dec.
 4, 2003, and consisted of a 3.6-mile crushed stone trail that extended from Hebron Road in West Rehoboth northward to the Wolfe Glade trestle.
 The trail deadended there until June 4, 2007, when an additional 2.4-mile corridor officially opened extending the existing Junction & Breakwater Trail to a total of 6 miles.

 At the Lewes end, an improved trail is part of a 16-mile loop connecting the resort towns of Lewes to the north and Rehoboth Beach to the south.
-Part of the plan is to build a trailhead at the intersection of Route 9 (Freeman Highway) at Monroe Street.
+The trailhead at the intersection of Route 9 (Freeman Highway) at Monroe Avenue has ample parking, restrooms, a fixit station and picnic tables.
 Currently, the trail parallels Gills Neck Road from the intersection opposite the entrance of Cape Henlopen High School.
-It passes CadburySenior Living, Lewes's continuing care retirement community, as well as farm fields slated for eventual residential and commercial development.
+It passes The Moorings of Lewes, a continuing care retirement community, as well as farm fields slated for eventual residential and commercial development.
 The trail then enters Senators Development and then it passes through the Hawkseye Development which leads to the forested section of the trail.

 An alternate way to access the trail is to follow Gills Neck Road from the Savannah Road drawbridge in Lewes.
 This scenic route takes walkers and riders along the Lewes-Rehoboth Canal and through the rural - but developing - outskirts of Lewes.
 Riders and walkers should exercise care and discretion in this area because there are no shoulders; but with common courtesy there is plenty of room for motorists, bicyclists and walkers.
 Using this alternate, walkers and bicyclists can pick up the improved trail, paralleling Gills Neck Road just past the entrance to the Wolfe Runne development, that leads to the Junction & Breakwater Trail.
 From Gills Neck Road, the trail makes its way through the Hawks Eye development before reaching the old - now improved - railroad bed leading to Rehoboth Beach.